 6.2.1 Temporal Evolution of Average Sentiment

 The temporal fluctuations of sentiment, averaged across stocks, reflect overarching market moods from 2013 to 2023.
-Observing the "Temporal Evolution of Average Sentiment Score" chart reveals a general upward trend in sentiment over the years, interspersed with occasional dips and spikes.
+The "Temporal Evolution of Average Sentiment Score" figure (see below) reveals a general upward trend in sentiment over the years, interspersed with occasional dips and spikes.
 The pronounced troughs, especially around early 2020, likely correspond to the global uncertainties presented by the COVID-19 pandemic.
 As the sentiment subsequently rebounds, it could be indicative of positive developments like vaccine announcements or economic recovery signals.

 Such rapid transitions underline the stock market's sensitivity to real-time events and the prevailing reactive nature.
 For a comprehensive understanding, cross-referencing these sentiment shifts with significant global events on those dates would be pivotal.
 Established studies have emphasized the interconnectedness of market sentiment and major global occurrences, further underscoring the importance of this analysis (Tetlock, 2007).